upbound/docs/content/getstarted-devex/create-controllers.md

 - Visual Studio Code
 - KCL or Python VSCode Extension

-### Setup Up Project Github Action (Recommended)
+### Create a project GitHub action

-The `Up-Project-Action` Github Action is Upbound's recommended way of integrating your control plane projects to your CI workflow.
-The `Up-Project-Action` will install the `up` CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your `main` branch.
+The `Up-Project-Action` GitHub Action the recommended CI integration workflow for your project.
+The `Up-Project-Action` installs the `up` CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your `main` branch.

 Add the following action to your workflow to automatically build and push your control plane projects.